 If you’re still wondering which type of strain to choose, here are some of the seeds from the Seedstockers’ catalogue that could be a fantastic option: they’re fully tested outdoor varieties whose great cultivation over the years has turned them into reliable and trusted names in the industry.

 One of the all-time classic strains, which has been grown in practically all the climates known to man.
 Moreover, this is one of the most frequently crossed cannabis varieties, which makes it highly adaptable to different temperatures.
-This indica-dominant strain is normally harvested in mid-October and is highly resistant to disease.
+This indica-dominant strain, Northern Lights Auto, is normally harvested in mid-October and is highly resistant to disease.
 It also develops a strong structure, so you don’t have to worry about the wind.
 It needs relatively few hours of sunlight, and its yielding capacity is above average.
 All in all, a perfect plant for the regions with the coldest climates.

 Another iconic strain that can easily adapt to almost any growing environment.
 The Kush family name refers to its origin in the Hindu Kush mountains in Pakistan, so this is an indica-dominant variety.
 A small yet highly efficient plant that grows well in a wide variety of climatic conditions.
 If you’re a medical user who wants to plant in a cold region, this could be a great option for you.
 The effect it delivers is very relaxing and sedative.
 With THC levels that are generally high (around 24%), you should watch out if you’re a beginner because the experience can be a bit overwhelming.
 Its taste and aroma are the perfect mix for winter: a fusion of pine, lemon, and wood with citric and gassy undertones.